section-engineering-education/engineering-education/Connect-Basic4Android-BAndroid-development-too- to-MySQL-Database-Using-PHP/index.md

 `URL: http://192.168.100.118/B4A-PHP/api.php` Change to match yours.

--From the IP address, a URL can be created which will be used in our B4A Android application provided both the phone and computer are in the same network.
+- We will use the URL above to connect our B4A application to the server (Xampp) for data exchange.
+The computer acting as the server and the phone should be on the same network.

 ![URL](/engineering-education/Connect-Basic4Android-BAndroid-development-too--to-MySQL-Database-Using-PHP/url-php-api.png)